Australian Uranium Association

 The Australian Uranium Association was an Australian industry trade group which represented companies involved in uranium exploration, mining and export.
 It operated from September 2006 until 2013, after which its responsibilities were absorbed by the Minerals Council of Australia.

 History

 From 2006 to 2013 the Australian Uranium Association acted as a national advocate for uranium mining and export and commissioned research and polling on uranium mining issues.
 Its predecessor, the Uranium Information Centre, was replaced by the Association in the same year of the AUA's foundation.
 The chairman of the Association was Rob Atkinson, Chief Executive Officer of mining company Energy Resources of Australia (ERA) and its chief executive was Michael Angwin.
-Responsibility for the uranium portfolio within the Minerals Council of Australia was passed to Daniel Zavattiero, a former senior executive with BHP Billiton's uranium business.
+Responsibility for the uranium portfolio within the Minerals Council of Australia was passed to Daniel Zavattiero, a former senior executive with BHP's uranium business.

 Membership

-The Association had two full members (the mining companies BHP Billiton and ERA), and 29 participating and associate members.
+The Association had two full members (BHP and ERA), and 29 participating and associate members.
 Associates comprised all of Australia's uranium mining and export firms plus a number of explorers and project developers working to take the next set of uranium mines into production.